Why Are Pokies Called Pokies – And Not Slots?

-Where The Name ‘Pokie’ Came From
+Where The Name “Pokie” Came From

-Since you might know that Australians seem to abbreviate everything already (good day into g’day, Australia into ‘Straya, mosquito into mozzie, etc.), it probably makes sense for the long-to-say ‘poker machine’ to be shortened into “pokie”.
+Since you might know that Australians love to abbreviate everything already – relative into “rellie”, surfer into “surfie”, mosquito into “mozzie”, etc. – it probably makes sense for the long-to-say ‘poker machine’ to be shortened into “pokie”.

-The term has obviously stuck and even has carried over to online gambling, where all online ‘slots’ and video poker games are also called pokies.
+The term has obviously stuck and even has carried over to online gambling, where all online slots and video poker games are also called pokies.

 Other Slot Slang From Around The World